-LG G5 problem: the app drawer isn’t there
+LG G5: the app drawer isn’t there

 The main downside to retrieving the app drawer this way is that it also makes the text bigger.
 If you don’t like how that looks, you might be better off with a third party app launcher.

-LG G5 problem: the battery drains too fast
+LG G5: the battery drains too fast

 First of all, try a different set of headphones or a different cable, and if that doesn’t solve the problem try connecting when the G5 isn’t connected to a power outlet: the issue seems to be more common with phones that are also charging.
-Failing that, you might find that opening Music to play the Life’s Good HIFI track temporarily solves the problem - although it only does so if the Music app wasn’t the source of the static in the first place.
+Failing that, you might find that opening Music to play the Life’s Good Hi-Fi track temporarily solves the problem - although it only does so if the Music app wasn’t the source of the static in the first place.